forestgrape/coronavirus/index.md

 * whether to take additional carefulness otherwhere.
 E.g. in the Tour the France not a single cyclist has caught Covid-19 [to be checked].
 This likely because they avoided most risks except for excessive sports.

 ### Respect and Take Care
 > *We all should be able to live the life we want, as long that's respecting the rest of the world doing so too.* That needs compromises.
 Every day compromises are searched, negotiated, found and enabled - thanks to everybody!
-We live in groups with complex social interactions today, so we can stand for friends, families, groups, communities, societies, countries and even all of us.
+We live in groups with complex interactions, so *we* stands for groups of friends, families, communities, societies, countries and even us all.

 Respecting others having a different view of Covid  yields an intermediate approach: base protections enabling people to avoid it, but not narrowing others much.

-Smoke protections can serve as a template, not only technical but also how to handle protections.
-* Precautions/Protection measures in place in general public spaces which everybody needs to use.
-Choosing settings/environments supporting a healthy lifestyles.
+* Precautions/Protection measures in place in public spaces which everybody needs to use.
+* In *non* general public settings respecting everybody to take/resume/go on with the lifestyle preferred - a considerate lifestyle of course.
+Protections measures can often be community/local decisions.
+E.g. restaurants could have some freedom to put measures in place.
+Universities provide both on campus and off campus studying.

+> Many tasks and challenges are solved best or can only be solved by groups.
+Even small groups often need some organization, guiding and rules to work.
+For large groups such as societies these points are even more important.
+The better group members understand each other, understand the task and work together, the settings can be more liberal and the rules less and relaxed.

+Controlling SARS-CoV-2 is an individual, a local and global task.
+The better everybody helps to control it, the lesser the negative effects and the fewer rules and restrictions need to be put into place.

+* Choosing settings/environments supporting a healthy lifestyles.
 * Staying out of crowds and taking care even with mild respiratory disease symptoms.
 * Giving infections time to cure.
 It is known for various virus infections that they can become persistent.
-* In areas and times with many cases, respecting everybody who wants to protect to do so.
+* Respecting everybody who wants or needs (either directly since in risk group or indirectly since direct/indirect contact to risk person) to protect to do so.
 E.g. home office/school (e.g. reading)
   > much of the knowledge for this page I acquired by reading.
 Thanks to everybody making knowledge and articles available!
-* In *non* general public settings respecting everybody to take/resume/go on with the lifestyle preferred.
-The lifestyle should be considerate.
-Protections measures can be community/local decisions.
-E.g. restaurants could have some freedom to put measures in place.
-Universities provide both on campus and off campus studying.
 * Some slowdown of life: E.g. no party weeks, going home at time, just a [healthy lifestyle](#live-healthily).
 For all including the young, a good immune system in place is important, which detects infections early, induces symptoms and clears them.